FeedWind error message causes

 - Server congestion – Some servers get busy at certain times of the day so will not respond fast enough to meet our timeout.
 These servers may use load balancing to try and alleviate slow response times which can then fall outside our 10 second poll timeout.

 - FeedWind crawler blocked – Some servers use firewalls and bot-blockers which can prevent us accessing the feed.
 Bot-blockers can sometimes mistake the FeedWind crawler for a malicious bot and block our IP addresses.
 To get around this the webmaster for the server feeding your widget must unblock these IPs.
 Usually a simple email request will be enough.

 - 404 Not Found Error – This is where the feed URL cannot be found at the feed server.
 If we detect a 404 error, we will not poll that server again for another hour.

 - 500 Server Error – This is an unknown server error.
 There is usually additional info in the error; these vary quite a bit as webmasters can customize the error message and sometimes cause confusion.
 This type of error can be caused by load balancers, firewalls and other network structures intended for servers to maintain security and good traffic management.
 Debugging a 500 error is not simple; here is some more information on debugging 500 errors.

-3a) You can add up to 5 feed URLs per widget.
+3) You can add 1 feed URL per widget.
 This limit is in place in order to maintain optimal rendering performance for your widget content

 This error message will appear for users of the Free plan who have attempted to aggregate more than 1 feed URL.